micheleg/dash-to-dock/download.md

      git clone https://github.com/micheleg/dash-to-dock.git

 or download the branch from github.
 The *master* branch usually target the latest GNOME Shell version.
 There are *gnome-3.x* branch with the latest code for older versions.
-In case you are running a develpment version ( that is an even version), although the extension is not guaranteed to work, you should look for a development branch and manually add your version in the metadata.json.
+In case you are running a development version ( that is an even version), although the extension is not guaranteed to work, you should look for a development branch and manually add your version in the metadata.json.
 Sometimes the previous stable version works with minor bugs also in the development GNOME Shell.

 A simple Makefile is included.
 Run